noaa-pifsc/PIFSC_TechMemo_Template/README.md

-*This template is under development and ready for people to test it out.
-Exciting!
-If you'd like help test it, please let me know (phoebe.woodworth-jefcoats@noaa.gov).*

 # PIFSC Tech Memo Template
 This repository is designed to allow you to prepare a PIFSC Tech Memo in R. It does this by rendering the report as a Quarto book.
 The